ChrispyChips/lighthouse-app/README.md

 # Webpack multiple page build - Lighthouse Performance Web App
 This is a page builder to easily generate a multiple page static website.
 Out of the box pages built by this framework score a 100% in all google lighthouse metrics.
-One of the main reasons I started building this framework is to try beat the google page rating system as a challenge.
-Try out the lighthouse chrome extension on my example page hosted through github pages

 https://chrispychips.github.io/lighthouse-app/